Anth 351: The Interview

 The interview—a structured conversation—is central to the practice of a wide range of disciplines and genres.
 These include ethnographic field work, human rights research, long-form journalism, creative non-fiction and documentary film.
 Interview-based research also forms a basis for the understanding of culture, for the construction of complex narratives, and for specialist forms such as life histories, testimonies and confessions.

 The class combines critical analysis of interview-based writing—and audio and video recording—with the development of technical interviewing skills.
-Classwork will include field exercises in interviewing, recording, transcription and editing, and the production of focused interviews to publishable standards.
-It will consider ethical and theoretical issues, the transition from speech to writing , and the enduring authority of the human voice.
+Classwork will include field exercises in interviewing, recording, transcription and editing, and the production of interview-based written pieces or short films.
+It will consider ethical and theoretical issues, the transition from speech to writing, and the enduring authority of the human voice.